horse-link/contracts.horse.link/README.md

 Given calculated odds are 3:1,
 And the Vault has 10,000 assets,
 And the Market has 250 assets,
+And the runner being bet on has 0 existing bets
-When a bet of 100 assets is placed,
+When a bet of 100 assets is placed
 Then the Vault lends 50 assets to the Market
 ```